Parth12-1/Local-Socket-Ebay/README.md

 ## Customer.java
 The Customer class implements serializable.

-It holds the customers ID, an arraylist of Carts (each cart is a product that the user want to buy), and an arraylist of PurchaseHistory objects (holds the info of the purchases of the customer).
+It holds the customer's ID, an ArrayList of Carts (each cart is a product that the user wants to buy), and an ArrayList of PurchaseHistory objects (holds the info of the purchases of the customer).

 ## Cart.java